jundalisay/sp/content/en/superphysics/principles/chapter-01c.md

 {{< i s="/graphics/super/free.jpg" a="Natural" c="The natural view frees the mind from limitation so that it can solve problems more conclusively" >}}

-## So What's the Use of the Natural View of the Univese?
+## So What's the Use of the Natural View of the Universe?

 The natural view gets rid of the limitations imposed by the materialist view and expands mentality into the invisible aether.